vartikaX-ai/Machine-Learning/Linear-Regression/README.md

 # Linear Regression

-## Overview
+## About this Repository

-This folder contains my implementations and practice projects on **Linear Regression** using Python and Scikit-learn.
-It includes both Simple and Multiple Linear Regression along with complete machine learning workflows such as data preprocessing, model training, prediction, visualization, and evaluation.
+This repository contains my implementations and practice projects on **Linear Regression** using **Python** and **Scikit-learn**.

+The goal of this repository is to understand the complete Linear Regression workflow, including data preprocessing, model training, prediction, visualization, and evaluation using real-world datasets.

 ---

 ## Topics Covered

+- Introduction to Linear Regression
 - Simple Linear Regression
 - Multiple Linear Regression
 - Data Preprocessing
+- Handling Missing Values
 - Feature Scaling (StandardScaler)
 - Label Encoding
 - Correlation Analysis
 - Outlier Detection
+- Train-Test Split
 - Model Training
+- Prediction
 - Model Evaluation

 ---

 ## Evaluation Metrics

-The models are evaluated using:
+The models are evaluated using the following regression metrics:

 - R² Score
 - Mean Absolute Error (MAE)